 Isabelle Comeau is facing six charges for aiding with an illegal distribution and the AMF is seeking a total of $120,000 in fines against her.

 In all, nine investors allegedly invested a total of $740,000.
 Only three of these investors were partially reimbursed.

 Reminder to investors

-In its most recent awareness campaign, 5bonnesquestions.ca This link will open in a new window, the AMF reminds consumers that it is important to be cautious when promised a return that is too good to be true.
+In its most recent awareness campaign, 5bonnesquestions.ca, the AMF reminds consumers that it is important to be cautious when promised a return that is too good to be true.
 A basic investment rule should be followed: the greater the expected return, the greater the risk associated with it.